nyuoss/leafeon-google-suite-tasks/README.md

     - `frontend/GoogleDocsProvider.js`: Context file for React.
 Backend (Flask) endpoints are called from here.
   - `tests/`: Contains test cases, including a test of component.py.

-## Contributing
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Clone the repository to your local machine.
-3. Install PDM: `pip install pdm`.
-4. Install dependencies: `pdm install`.
-5. Create a new branch for your feature/fix: `git checkout -b feature-name`.
-6. Make your changes and ensure they pass all tests and checks
-   - run `pdm run pytest source/tests` for testing
-   - run `pdm run flake8 source` for linting
-   - run `pdm run black .` for code formatting
-7. Commit your changes: `git commit -m 'Add new feature'`.
-8. Push to the branch: `git push origin feature-name`.
-9. Submit a pull request.

-Please make sure to update tests as appropriate.

 ## Issues

-If you encounter any issues or have suggestions, please feel free to [open an issue](https://github.com/your_username/your_repository/issues/new).
+If you encounter any issues or have suggestions, please feel free to [open an issue](https://github.com/agoluoglu/leafeon-google-suite-tasks/issues/new/choose).

 ## Issue and Pull Request Templates